collage / watercolour / ink / other material / on cyanotype / on paper

 50x60 cm, watercolour & indian ink on paper

-First, the caves emerge letting the paper soak red indian ink and black watercolour in vertical and horizontal brush strikes.
-In the beginning, there's a chaotic flow of colours, slowly drying.
-The contures left on the paper remind of subterrenean cave walls shaped by dripping water.
-Looking further, the shapes suggest also other forms, logic and not logic ones.
+The CAVES emerge by letting the paper soak red indian ink and black watercolour with crossing brush strikes.
+In the beginning, there's a chaotic flow of colours, drying slowly.
+The contures finally left on the paper by the drying colour suggest the image of subterrenean cave walls shaped by the endless drippling of water.
+Looking further, also other forms can be spotted, logic and illogic ones.
 I try to fix them by drawing their contures.

 DIE FARBEN DER NACHT (2017 - to be continued)